-Kelp is the brown algae you see at the beach.
+Kelp — the brown algae you see at the beach.

-Nori is the classy stuff your sushi is wrapped in.
+Nori — the classy stuff your sushi is wrapped in.

-Wakame is green and found most often in dehydrated form.
+Wakame — green and found most often in dehydrated form.

-Dulse is red seaweed that tastes like bacon (yes bacon) when you fry it.
+Dulse — red seaweed that tastes like bacon (yes bacon) when you fry it.

-This is how I use seaseed: I rehydrate in warm water.
-Once it’s hydrated for 10 minutes, drain the water and then rinse with hot water, and then rinse immediately with cold water.
+This is how I use seaweed: I rehydrate it in warm water.
+Once it’s hydrated for 10 minutes, drain the water and then rinse with hot water, then rinse immediately with cold water.

-I also add it to soups and mixed greens salads in this form because it adds a slightly smoky flavor with more nutritional value than parsley or chives.
+I also add it to soups and mixed green salads in this form because it adds a slightly smoky flavor and packs more nutritional value than parsley or chives.

-You can have sushi, but the problem is that you don't get enough seaweed and a lot of rice soaked in sugar!
+You can have sushi, but then you won't get enough seaweed and you’ll end up with a lot of rice soaked in sugar!